 “Our Council’s vision of a visible and active police service will mean that police are integrated into and involved in our community” says Mayor Bill Dingwall.
 “Our goal is to enhance police visibility, public safety, service levels and responsiveness within the same operating budget.”

-With both Pitt Meadows Council and the community’s support, the City will next seek formal approvals from the Deputy Commissioner Jennifer Strachan, Commanding Officer E Division, and the Minister of Public Safety and Solicitor General, Mike Farnworth to proceed with the creation of an independent detachment and to create and implement a transition plan.
+With both Pitt Meadows Council and the community’s support, the City is seeking formal approvals from the Deputy Commissioner Jennifer Strachan, Commanding Officer E Division, and the Minister of Public Safety and Solicitor General, Mike Farnworth to proceed with the creation of an independent detachment and to create and implement a transition plan.